 Raising the Curtain

-Raising the Curtain is a ground-breaking two-year project to create a theatrical production that is co-written, co-designed and co-performed by people with dementia in collaboration with professional artists, care givers, and community members.
+Raising the Curtain is a ground-breaking three-year project to create a theatrical production that is co-written, co-designed and co-performed by people with dementia in collaboration with professional artists, care givers, and community members.

 Why this is Important

 We believe that amplifying the voice of people with dementia, and bringing it to the forefront will transform our perception of, interaction with and relationship to aging.
 Raising the Curtain will foster engagement and provide meaningful connections between people with dementia, caregivers and the broader community.